ChrisPelatari/chrispelatari.github.io/Resume.md

 - Included a fake local interface implementation to get proper upload counts without uploading data to the cloud.
 - Used JWT Bearer authorization for multiple projects.
 - Collaborated on a SPA using react-admin and mui.
-- Created an update or insert t stored procedure to track database schema versions.
+- Created an update or insert stored procedure to track database schema versions.